 Learn more about mould in this podcast episode.

 Ditch any home fragrant sprays, smelly trees, cheap incense sticks and candles containing synthetic fragrances in your home, work, car and on you.

 Swap these with fresh flowers in your home and the naturally beautiful scents of essential oils.
 Anything with the word fragrance on it’s label, is a source of hormone disruptive phthalates.
 You can find my favourite essential oil spritzers to freshen you up throughout the day, here.

 CLEANING YOUR HOME & AIR

-Clean your home with a vacuum cleaner containing a HEPA filter and if you live near a polluted area (next to a main road, golf course or air traffic), purchase an air filter, also with a HEPA filter.
+The way you clean your home matters for hormone health.
+Use a vacuum cleaner containing a HEPA filter and if you live near a polluted area (next to a main road, golf course or air traffic), purchase an air filter, also with a HEPA filter.
 In saying that, the indoor environment has actually shown to be more toxic than outdoors, so an extra way to clean the air in your work and home, is to use indoor plants.
-You can read about my favourites here.
+You can read about the plants that have a place in my home here.

 YOUR PERSONAL CARE PRODUCTS

 Use organic sanitary products or a silicone menstrual cup, to avoid exposure to hormone disrupting chemicals such as dioxins, crude oil plastic, polyethylene (PET), polypropylene, and propylene glycol (PEG).5